 If the opening strikes in the onset incapacitate the opponent, then the fight skips straight to the withdrawal.
 On the other hand, a fight may go through several onset-middle-withdrawal cycles before one of the combatants emerges victorious.

-There are three moments in which you can act:
+There are three moments or modes in which you can act:

-- Seizing the initiative and forcing the opponent to respond to your actions
+- Forcing the opponent to respond to your actions; you have the initiative

-- Taking advantage of windows of opportunity to steal or retain the initiative
+- Taking advantage of brief windows of opportunity; you steal or retain the initiative

 Acting in the before is preferred, since it allows you to control the fight.
-If you find yourself in the after, you should strive to act instantly in order to steal the before.
+If you find yourself in the after, defend yourself until you can safely act in the instant to steal the before.

-All actions you take during a fight fall into one of three categories:
+All actions you take during a fight fall into one of three categories based on intent:

 - Any action meant to draw the opponent out of a safe position